chinapandaman/PyPDFForm/docs/coordinate.md

 # PDF coordinates

 The coordinate system on a single page of a PDF starts at the bottom left of the page as the origin.
-The units of the coordinates are called "points" and there are 72 points/inch.
+The unit of the coordinates is called "points" and there are 72 points/inch.
 PyPDFForm utilizes this coordinate system in some of its APIs so that widgets, texts, or images can be created on a PDF.

 ## Generate a coordinate grid view